-- 1. The Board is on track to finish the year with a surplus.
-Expenditures and Revenues are on track to finish the year with the expected surplus of \$0.1M and efficiencies in benefit expenditures should push this surplus higher. - 2.
-The one-time extraordinary item of \$10.5M is subject to continuing review by the Ministry of Education and outstanding grievances.
-The Revised Estimates had forecasted the \$10.5M ASO Benefits Surplus be released by the Ministry of Education during 2017-18 fiscal year.
-The Board is in continued talks with the Ministry and Unions.
-The accounting for this surplus has become a moving target and it is expected to land somewhere between \$7 and \$13 million, but not likely by the end of this fiscal year.
+1. The Board is on track to finish the year with a surplus.
+Expenditures and Revenues are on track to finish the year with an expected surplus of \$6 to \$9 million primarily due to efficiencies in benefit expenditures.

+2. The one-time extraordinary item of the ASO Benefit Surplus is subject to continuing review by the Ministry of Education and outstanding grievances.
+The accounting for this surplus has become a moving target and it is expected to land somewhere between \$4 and \$10 million, but not likely by the end of this fiscal year.